 Badly fitted or faulty gas appliances and gas pipework, and blocked chimneys and flues, can all be life-threatening.
 If you live in rented accommodation, here’s what you need to know to ensure the safety of you and your family.

 Landlords have a legal duty to arrange gas safety checks in rented properties.
 It’s really important that your landlord arranges these checks on an annual basis, to make sure all gas appliances are safe and fit for your continued use.
 Checks can include:

 If a Gas Safe registered engineer visits your home to carry out a safety check, it’s important to let them do so - but don’t forget to check their Gas Safe ID card first.
 This is proof that they’re Gas Safe registered and shows what types of work they’re qualified to undertake.

-When a registered engineer does a gas safety check in your home, they will record all of the checks they carry out on a form.
-This is the Gas Safety Record, and it should list all of the appliances and fittings they’ve checked.
+When an engineer does a gas safety check at the property you’re renting, they’ll record the checks they carry out on a form.
+This is called a Gas Safety Record, and it should list all of the appliances and fittings they’ve checked.

-If you’re renting a property from a private landlord, the council, a housing association or any other landlord, they should provide you with a copy of the record within 28 days of the check being completed.
-They also need to give a copy of the latest record to new tenants upon the start of their tenancy.
-Find out more information on Gas Safety Records.
+Whether you’re renting from a private landlord, the council, a housing association or any other type of landlord, they should provide you with your own copy of this record within 28 days of the check being completed.
+New tenants just starting a tenancy should also be given a copy of the latest record.

-Students are like any other tenants in that your landlord needs to ensure that any gas appliances in the property are safe for you to use.
-As a student, gas safety is unlikely to be top of your priorities list, but knowing your rights – and the warning signs of carbon monoxide poisoning - might just save your life.
+As a student, you’re just like any other tenant in that your landlord must ensure that any gas appliances in the property are safe for you to use.
+Knowing your rights – and the hangover-like warning signs of carbon monoxide poisoning - might just save your life.

-If you own your own appliance in a tenanted property or have other specific circumstances, you can find out more about a landlord's duties.
+If you own your own appliances, or have other specific circumstances, these may not be covered by your landlord’s legal responsibilities - find out more about your landlord's duties.